ckmah/bento-tools/docs/source/api.md

 Compute spatial properties of shape features e.g. area, aspect ratio, etc. of the cell, nucleus, or other region of interest.

-A list of available cell features and their names is stored in the dict `bento.tl.shape_features`.
+A list of available cell features and their names is stored in the dict :func:`bt.tl.shape_features`.

 ```{eval-rst}
 .. module:: bento.tl